petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/adding-pages-to-claritys-site.md

 <!--TASK: Update img -->

 !!! tip “Content Pages vs. Widget Pages”
     Liferay also provides widget pages, but this course focuses on building user experiences with content pages.
-Content pages provide superior flexibility and integration with Liferay’s latest content and personalization features, including fragments, collections, segmentation, and client extensions.
+Content pages provide superior flexibility and integration with Liferay's latest content and personalization features, including fragments, collections, segmentation, and client extensions.
 Widget pages do not support these features.
 If you're working on an existing site with widget pages, you can convert them to content pages.
 See [Converting Widget Pages to Content Pages](https://learn.liferay.com/w/dxp/site-building/creating-pages/using-widget-pages/converting-widget-pages-to-content-pages) for more information.

 <!--TASK:
 ### Parent and Child Pages